Patent Law In India – Everything You Need to Know

 • Right to give licenses: The Patentee has the authority to grant licenses, transfer rights, or make other arrangements in exchange for money.

-• Right to surrender: Patentees have the right to surrender their patents, but before doing so, notification of the surrender must be provided to anybody listed as having an interest in the patent in the register, with any objections taken into account with the help of a business lawyer.
+• Right to surrender: Patentees have the right to surrender their patents, but before doing so, notification of the surrender must be provided to anybody listed as having an interest in the patent in the register.
+Any objections must be taken into account with the help of a business lawyer.

 • Right to file a lawsuit for patent infringement: The Patentee has the right to file a lawsuit for patent infringement in a district court with jurisdiction to hear the case with the legal advice of a business lawyer.